 Penalties for a Hit and Run Conviction in Texas

-If you are found Guilty, you can reasonably expect to receive probation, or community supervision, in a hit and run case, provided it is a first offense, no one was killed, and you have not previously been convicted of a felony.
+If you are found Guilty, you can reasonably expect to receive probation, or community supervision, in a hit and run case, provided it is the first offense, no one was seriously injured or killed, and you have not previously been convicted of a felony.
 Otherwise, you may have to serve at least a short term in jail or prison if convicted.

 A conviction also may result in the suspension of your driver’s license, especially if the crash caused serious injury or death.